Factbox: Obama, Romney solutions to stimulating the economy

 Romney has pledged to repeal the entire law.
 But policy experts see that as a largely hollow campaign pledge because a wholesale repeal would be politically unpopular and Democrats are likely to retain control of the Senate.

+Romney would also like to curb the powers of the Consumer Financial Protection Bureau, created by that legislation.

-(Reporting By Lucia Mutikani, Alister Bull, Doug Palmer, Margaret Chadbourn and Sarah N. Lynch; Editing by Tim Ahmann and Peter Cooney)
+(Reporting By Lucia Mutikani, Alister Bull, Doug Palmer, Margaret Chadbourn and Sarah N. Lynch; Editing by Tim Ahmann and Todd Eastham)